bal-sm/repo-for-learning/systems/programming/python/packaging_python_projects.md

 # Packaging Python Projects

 This will be a _to-the-point_ tutorial.
+Based on Python Packaging User Guide » Tutorials » Packaging Python Projects[^1]

 ## Make sure our pip is on the latest